ycrc/ycrc.github.io/docs/index.md

 !!! tip "The Bouchet Cluster is Now Available"
     The Bouchet HPC cluster is now available for all Yale researchers.
-Bouchet contains approximately 10,000 direct-liquid-cooled cores as well was 48 NVIDIA A5000Ada GPUs.
-80 NVIDIA H200 GPUs will be added to Bouchet in early July.
-Accounts on Bouchet can be requested now via the [YCRC Account Request Form](https://research.computing.yale.edu/support/hpc/account-request).
-See the [Bouchet page](/clusters/bouchet) for more information and updates.
+Bouchet contains approximately 10,000 direct-liquid-cooled cores as well as 80 NVIDIA H200 GPUs and 48 NVIDIA A5000Ada GPUs.
+See the [Bouchet page](/clusters/bouchet) for more information.

 # Introduction